One of the most common complaints we hear when it comes to an RV kitchen (minus the size), is how crummy the RV stove and oven can be.

 As a result, this hot air surrounds the food so that it cooks evenly and more quickly (which a lot of RV ovens are unable to do, but we’ll talk about that later).

 - It cooks food a lot faster.
 The hot air blows directly onto food instead of just surrounding it.
-Because of this, food cooks about 25% faster in a convection oven than a standard oven!
+Because of this, food cooks about 25% faster in a convection oven than in a standard oven!

 - It cooks food evenly.
 Standard ovens can have hot spots, especially RV ovens, but the fan in a convection oven allows the air to circulate and helps even out the temperature variances.